gniero/oidc-dtr-resources/openid-deferred-token-response-1_0.md

 This will describe the OP obtaining authorization and Identity Information from the End-User.
 Most of that is beyond the scope of this specification.

-## Successful Authentication Request Acknowledgment
+## Authentication Request Acknowledgment

 If the {#authentication-request} is successfully validated in accordance with {#authentication-request-validation}, the OpenID Provider (OP) returns a response to the Relying Party indicating that the request has been accepted and any required user interaction has been completed.

 Note that this response does not constitute a final Authentication Response, but rather serves as an indication that processing is underway.

-The following is a non-normative example of an authentication request acknowledgement:
+The following is a non-normative example of an authentication request acknowledgment:

 ```
   HTTP/1.1 302 Found